LSBUGPG/SmoothDamp/README.md

             (target < current && output < target))
 ```

-This works pretty much like the Unity SmoothDamp version in the relative target case, but it is relatively stable and works in both the postivie and negative directions.
+This works pretty much like the Unity SmoothDamp version in the relative target case, but it is relatively stable and works in both the positive and negative directions.

 There is still a small issue which shows up in the cases with slightly different Delta Times (e.g. 0.0165):